numalariamodeling/FE-2023-examples/README.md

 *Note: if you use an analyzer from the collection, be sure to add the right reporters to create the necessary output files.*

 **Prerequisites:**
-Before running the weekly example scripts, please ensure that the emodpy virtual environment has been successfully [installed](https://numalariamodeling.github.io/FE-2023-quarto-website/guides/install_guide.html) and that this [repository has been cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your home directory on QUEST, ideally as _/projects/b1139/FE_<username>/FE-2023-examples_.
-Note: you will need to create your `FE_<username>` folder prior to cloning.
 Running your scripts will require that the emodpy virtual environment is loaded and assumes files are run from a working directory set to where the script is located.
 On QUEST there is an existing virtual environment that can be loaded using `source activate /projects/b1139/environments/emodpy_alt` - this environment uses the idmtools platform `SLURM_LOCAL`.
-Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).

 You will also need to configure your `.bashrc` file (located in your home directory).
 We use this file to automatically load modules, such as python, that are needed to run EMOD.
-We can also include an alias for the virtual environment described above.
-The template, below, creates an alias command called `load_emodpy` that we can run in the terminal to activate the environment - it uses the same command listed above.
-You may use this same alias or create a different one for your personal virtual environment if desired.
+We can include an alias for the virtual environment described above.
+The template, below, creates an alias command called `load_emodpy` that we can run in the terminal to activate the emodpy virtual environment - it uses the shared environment described above.
+You may use this same alias or create a different one for your personal virtual environment if desired using theses [installation instructions](https://numalariamodeling.github.io/FE-2023-quarto-website/guides/install_guide.html).

 Click the arrow to expand:
 <details><summary><span><em>Template `.bashrc` file</em></span></summary>